Toggle: English / Spanish

 - Always wash your hands after using the toilet and before eating or preparing food or drinks.
 You may also clean your hands with a 60% alcohol-based product.

-- Avoid drinking from unknown sources, such as streams and outdoor wells, without boiling the water first.
+- Boil water that comes from unknown sources, such as streams and outdoor wells, before drinking it.

 - Use only clean utensils for eating or handling foods, especially when handling eggs and poultry.